deprecat3d/deprecat3d/README.md

 ### A little about me...
 I am brazilian software engineer  focused in front-end technologies and tools.

-Years before I wanted to be a programmer, I published a novel book, so I consider myself a creative person.
+Years before I wanted to be a programmer, I published a novel book.
+So I consider myself a creative person.

 But I'm definitely a better software engineer than a writer. 😂